Frequently Asked Questions

 When should I visit a licensed, free-standing emergency room?

 As a licensed, free-standing emergency room, Texas Emergency Care Center is different than an urgent care facility.
-Urgent care centers aren’t licensed, are not required to be open 24 hours a day and are not able to treat emergent medical conditions.
 As a rule of thumb, you could consider an urgent care center as a regular doctors office with extended hours.

 If you have a medical condition that requires immediate attention, whether it’s minor or major, you can go to an emergency room.
 When you make the decision about what ER to visit, keep in mind that the national average wait time for hospital-based emergency rooms is fifty five minutes*.
 As a licensed, free-standing emergency room, Texas Emergency Care Center is capable of treating all the same conditions as a hospital-based emergency room, and the average wait time at our facilities is less than 20 minutes.